esa-tu-darmstadt/altis_sycl/README.md

 In the `CMakeLists.txt` for each benchmark, you can pass some options to the compiler by appending them to `COMPILE_FLAGS` or `LINK_FLAGS`:
 - `-Xsseed=42`: use this when you get timing errors
 - `-Xsprofile`: use this to build a profiling build.
 Careful: These will be larger as normal ones, large designs might no longer fit.
 - `-Xsclock=42MHz`: playing around with this might let difficult designs build, use this when using `-Xsseed` does not fix possible timing failures.
-If this also dont help, be sure the design is "routable" by looking in the report's kernel memory section.
+If this does not help, be sure the design is "routable" by looking in the report's kernel memory section.
 Congestion on a variable might be the issue here.

 ## Benchmark Parameters
 Pass `--size`/`-s` to select between input sizes: 1, 2 and 3 (FPGA kernels are only optimized for sizes <= 3).
 Default is 1.